I live in the suburbs of a city of seven million people.

 2. Reduce toxins into air with houseplants

 Everybody knows that plants are great for the air, right?
 They have been scientifically proven to filter out a wide variety of nasty toxins.
 Unfortunately I am a serial plant-killer, but in the interest of eco-consciousness and an enthusiastic attitude, I am giving it another whirl.
-This one is doing well so far, plus my first-time-ever vegetable garden has sprouted, so I’m pretty well just singing the hallelujah chorus over here.

 3. Use non-toxic, green cleaners